moralrecordings/tex3-mouselook/README.rst

 The patch is in VCDIFF format, and requires TEX3.EXE from the GOG.com edition of Under a Killing Moon (sha1: 6aa11ae0e6e763849dd7f44c18ce1987c6763665).

 .. code:: bash

    xdelta3 -d -s tex3.exe tex3mod.vcdiff tex3mod.exe

+As of July 2025, the GOG.com edition will try and run TEX197.EXE.
+If you want to use their bundled DOSBox to play the game, you will still need to build the patch using TEX3.EXE, but instead replace TEX197.EXE with the patched version, or edit ``dosboxTex3_single.conf`` to use the new EXE.
+The patched version is save-compatible with the original.

 Applying the Pandora Directive patch
 ------------------------------------